krashsa/fusion-360-total-exporter/README.md

 Thanks to this hub https://github.com/kantoku-code/Fusion360_Small_Tools_for_Developers/blob/master/TextCommands/TextCommands_txt_Ver2_0_8176.txt#L421

 ## +added support of Cyrillic symols in path names
-Thanks to me :) now probably it would suppo
+Thanks to me :) now probably it would support any language.